 For a more detailed description of the changes and new features, continue reading the rest of this post.

-Each of the proposed changes can be identified by an Language Change Specifications (LCS) number on the format LCS-2016-NNN.
+Each of the proposed changes can be identified by a Language Change Specification (LCS) number on the format LCS-2016-NNN.
 The details can be viewed on the EDA wiki, but the rest of this section will explain the implications of each LCS using straightforward examples and uncomplicated language.

 Partially connected vectors in port maps